prisma/prisma1/docs/01-Getting-Started/01-React/01-Apollo.md

 <Instruction>

-Create a new _blank_ Graphcool service inside a directory called `graphcool`:
+Create a new _blank_ Graphcool service inside a directory called `server`:

 ```sh(path="")
 # Create a local service definition in a new directory called `server`